Learning Generalized Hamiltonians using fully Symplectic Mappings: Fully Symplectic Hamiltonian Neural Network

+Here we will present a classic proof of adjoint sensitivity analysis rooted in ODE constraint optimization.
 Consider the problem: \begin{mini}|l| {y}{F(\theta, y) = \int \limits_0^T f(\theta, y, t)dt}{}{} \addConstraint{\dot{y} - h(y, \theta)}{=0} \addConstraint{y(0)}{=y_0}. \end{mini} where $\theta$ is a vector of unknown parameters, $y$ is a (possibly vector-valued) function of time, $h(\dot{y}, y, \theta) = 0$ is an ODE in implicit form, and $g(y(0), \theta) = 0$ is the initial condition, which is a function of some of the unknown parameters.
 The ODE $h$ may be the result of semi-discretizing a PDE, meaning that the PDE has been discretized in space but not time.
 An ODE in explicit form appears as $\dot{y} = \bar{h}(y, \theta, t)$, and so the implicit form is $h(\dot{y}, y, \theta) = \dot{x} - \bar{h}(x, p, t)$.

 A gradient-based optimization algorithm requires the user to calculate the total derivative (gradient)

 Calculating $\frac{dy}{d{\theta}}$ is difficult in most cases.
 There are two common approaches to simplify this process.
 One approach is to approximate the gradient $d_{\theta}F(x, \theta)$ by finite differences over $\theta$ (Discretize-optimize).
 Generally, this requires integrating $n_\theta$ additional ODEs.
 The second method is to develop a second ODE, this one in the adjoint vector $\lambda$, which is instrumental in calculating the gradient(Optimize-Discretize).
 The benefit of the second approach is that the total work of computing $F$ and its gradient is approximately equivalent to integrating only two ODEs.